 vi.
 Mutual Respect and Teamwork: Mutual respect shall at all times be observed internally amongst colleagues and when dealing with the Bank’s external clients.
 In addition, the Board and staff will cooperate and collaborate to enhance performance and create a healthy work environment.

 vii.
 Diversity and Inclusiveness: The Bank appreciates and embraces the differences in its employees’ skills sets and abilities and encourages consultations and inclusiveness in pursuit of its mandate across departments.
 This is aimed at maximising productivity and enhancing the Bank’s overall performance.

 The Central Bank’s headquarters are located in Nairobi.
-The Bank has branches in Mombasa, Kisumu and Eldoret, as well as currency centres in Nyeri, Nakuru and Meru.
-Branches and currency centres ensure closer service to the public.
+The Bank has branches in Mombasa, Kisumu and Eldoret, as well as centres in Nyeri, Nakuru, Meru and Kisii.
+Branches and centres ensure closer service to the public.